Applying to the University impact fund

 The second round of Impact Funding for the Open Call opened Tuesday 22 January 2019 and closes on Tuesday 19 February 2019.

 When you have completed the form email it to Emma Gibbard, Research Impact Manager: email@example.com.

-Applications to be kept to a maximum of three pages.
+- application forms to be kept to a maximum of three pages

-You must have a short statement of support and sign off from your Departmental Impact Director or Head of Department.
+- you must have a short statement of support and sign off from your Departmental Impact Director, Associate Dean for Research or Head of Department

 - Research Impact Team: email@example.com